Vierkantor/Traiectum/README.md

 # Running

 Find a nice version of [pygame](http://pygame.org) for your computer.
 Run train.py to start the simulation.
+(Note that it by default, and probably exclusively, runs under python 3.)
 After the data has been loaded, you will see a white (world) map with black lines and dots.
 Use the scroll wheel to zoom in or out and arrow keys (or WASD) to move.

 # Data files